UselessPickles/diamondtel-m92-bluetooth/telephone/README.md

 ### General

 The handset is purely an I/O device, like a combined monitor, keyboard, microphone, and speakers.
 It only knows how to display whatever it is commanded to display, play watever sounds are provided to it, and it sends messages back to indicate when buttons are pressed/released.
-Whatever device the handset is plugged into (the original tranceiver, or the custom Bluetooth adapter) is responsiber for actually implementing all desired behavior.
+Whatever device the handset is plugged into (the original tranceiver, or the custom Bluetooth adapter) is responsible for actually implementing all desired behavior.

 ### Display